• Skip to primary navigation

 Quick and Easy Recipe

-So the cake is packed with good chocolate and extra moist, thanks to the beetroot.
+So this gluten-free chocolate cake is packed with good chocolate and extra moist, thanks to the beetroot.
 It's reduced in sugar and butter so don't go cutting any more than what I've developed in the recipe.
 I've done the work for you!

 What's more, this cake is so quick to make too: